OpenFOSS/Standalone-Product/index.md

  <a name="backlog-4"></a>
 ## Backlog Contribution #4 TRUNK-5391
 ### Description

-While the OpenFOSS team was pair programming on another OpenMRS backlog issue, we realized that tests were failing because there was a method in the openmrs-core/api/src/main/java/org/openmrs/Obs.java called setValueBoolean(Boolean) that was setting only null and nothing else when a Boolean is passed in.
-The OpenMRS team added value by opening a bug report in the OpenMRS Bug tracking tool called Jira for the issue to be assessed.
-We also recommended various tests that could be used to identify the issue.
+The OpenFOSS team added value by finding and opening a bug report to the OpenMRS community to be assessed.
+We also contributed various unit tests to verify the bug has been resolved.
+This ensures that this bug is known to the OpenMRS community and is tracked until it’s resolved.

 ### Links
 * [OpenMRS User Story](Backlog-Contributions/TRUNK-5391/TRUNK-5391.htm)